 What’s Considered Tall?

 According to Wikipedia the average man in the United States is 5′ 9″ so it’s safe to say that anything over 6 feet would be considered tall.
-But we’ll be looking at each RV from the perspective of not just the tall but also the very tall so anyone between 6 feet and 7 feet should be able to find what they’re looking for.
+But we’ll be looking at each RV from the perspective of not just the tall, but also the very tall so anyone between 6 feet and 7 feet should be able to find what they’re looking for.

-What Makes a Class B RV Good for Tall People?
+What Makes A Class B RV Good For Tall People?

 We also need to make sure we’re on the same page for what actually makes a Class B RV good for tall people.
-The most obvious consideration is interior height and while that’s probably the most important factor the length of the bed is just as critical.
+The most obvious consideration is interior height, and while that’s probably the most important factor, the length of the bed is just as critical.
 After all, what good is a 7-foot ceiling if you’ve got a bed that’s five and a half feet long?

 Unfortunately, it’s pretty common to see relatively high ceilings but a bed that’s only about 6 feet in length.
 So while there are certainly Class B RVs that can accommodate a taller person’s need for more headroom, it’s going to be difficult to get a bed that’s the right length.

-The other common problem tall people will run into is that while the main cabin of the RV might be tall-friendly other parts of the RV, most commonly the bathroom, aren’t.
-While this might be a compromise that some tall people are willing to deal with, I’ll be sure to point this out.
+The other common problem tall people will run into is that while the main cabin of the RV might be tall-friendly, other parts of the RV, most commonly the bathroom, aren’t.
+While this might be a compromise some tall people are willing to deal with, I’ll be sure to point this out.

-Best Class B RVs for Tall People
+Best Class B RVs For Tall People

 I’ve got 5 of the best Class B RVs for the tall folks of the world along with a quick review of each.
-If you want a sneak peek at the list you can see all our selections here but keep scrolling to check out the full reviews!
+If you want a sneak peek at the list you can see all our selections here, but keep scrolling to check out the full reviews!

 - Best Overall: Pleasure-Way Ontour